-- 23. Open the file called 'resetprg.c'. - 24.
-Place a breakpoint at the call to main();

-Breakpoints can be set by double clicking in the column containing the PC arrow next to the line to break at; or selecting the line and pressing F9; or right click on the line and select 'Toggle breakpoint'.
+- Open the file called 'resetprg.c' by double clicking it in the project navigator. - Place a breakpoint at the call to main(); Breakpoints can be set by double clicking in the column containing the PC arrow next to the line to break at; or selecting the line and pressing F9; or right click on the line and select 'Toggle breakpoint'.
 Alternatively set a eventpoint, by clicking in the column to the left of the breakpoint column.
-Only one eventpoint can be set.
-Eventpoints do not require programming the flash memory, and thus are faster to use.

-25. Press 'Reset Go' on the Debug Tool Bar.
+Four eventpoints can be set in the application.
+Eventpoints do not require programming the flash memory, and thus are faster to use. - Press 'Reset Go' on the Debug Tool Bar.